What Does a Class Observation or Teaching Walkthrough Look Like?

-We offer class observations, or observations of teaching in practice, to educators teaching in any location or format.
-These are generally live, though we must sometimes make adaptations based upon contextual constraints.
+We offer class observations or teaching walkthroughs to educators teaching in any location or format.
+The difference between the observation and the walkthrough is only in terms of duration and possible detail of related notes.
+While an observation typically lasts 1 hour, a walkthrough typically lasts 20 minutes.
+Classes are generally observed live, though we must sometimes make adaptations based upon contextual constraints.
 Examples include:

 Location/Modality - We may observe face-to-face or through digital live or recorded means based on contextual factors.
 Typically, we observe face-to-face live when possible.

 Technology - We may use different technologies to live stream or record sessions as necessary.
 Typically, we do not record unless necessary based on other constraints.

 Staff/Time - We may receive requests for observations at times/locations outside of standard "business" hours or staff work locations, or we may have competing demands, thus services and time commitments may be scaled as necessary.

 We can observe both synchronous (live) and asynchronous (not live) online classes.
 For feedback on a synchronous session facilitated through a tool like WebEx, we may ask you to record a session for later review or we may attend live depending on schedules.
 For feedback on an asynchronous online course, we review the most recent week or two of course components and interactions available within the Blackboard course shell.
 Many educators teaching online make use of ready-to-teach content packages, so be aware that our feedback is not on fixed course design, but rather on the educator’s facilitation of that content package and experience for learners.
 If you seek feedback on online course design, please view our instructional design page

 What Do We Believe is Effective Teaching Practice?

 To provide transparency regarding what we look to observe in effective teaching practice, we provide you with the